HamzaMouza/CheckVoisinageInterop/README.md

 ## Copyright and license

-Code and documentation copyright 2021 the FitDev Team.
+Code and documentation are copyright to the FitDev Team.
 Code covred by SonarCube.